vilcans/screenplain/README.markdown

 Enter Screenplain.

-Screenplain allows you to write a screenplay as a plain text file.
+Screenplain allows you to write a screenplay as a plain text file using a format called [Fountain](http://fountain.io).
 Text files are simple and supported by all text manipulation software.
 It's not just for hackers, too.
 The simplicity of plain text allows you to easily view and edit them on devices such as tablets and phones.
 No need for specific screenwriting